Strategic Research Development

 The Red Team Review is a critical step in the proposal development process.
 The Red Team reviewers answer the question “Is this a compelling, effective and compliant proposal?”
 The review occurs after a team has developed a response to a solicitation but with enough time before submission to respond to feedback.
 The review team comprises subject matter experts who will assess the proposal from the customer/sponsor perspective, using the solicitation’s evaluation criteria as their guide.
 Red team participants review a complete, nearly final draft of the proposal, meet as a group to discuss their evaluations and prepare debriefing materials and meet with the proposal team during a facilitated session to share their feedback.

-Does the PDO support only high-dollar value proposals?
+Does the RDO support only high-dollar value proposals?

 No. We focus on proposals that align with the university’s research goals and objectives.
 We support proposals that initially may not be high-dollar efforts but do provide opportunities for innovative collaborations, relationship building, and other strategic activities.
 These proposals are usually part of a longer-term business development plan that leads to larger efforts.

-How do the PDO’s services differ from other proposal support offices on campus?
+How do the RDO’s services differ from other proposal support offices on campus?

 Can I choose which of your services I want or is it “all or none” ?